dividohq/finance-plugin-woocommerce/readme.txt

  == Changelog ==

+Version 2.6.2
+Fix: Amends erroneous refund notification URL path
+Feat: Shorcode widget automatically picks up on the price of a product if shortcode is used on product page

 Version 2.6.1
 Fix: Fixes issue with payment method not displaying at checkout when cart threshold is set
 Fix: Fixes duplicated links in backend